 Backing up this claim, The Economist Intelligence Unit conducted a survey about the fostering of data-driven culture on 530 senior executives from companies around the world, in addition to doing in depth interviews with a handful of these execs.
-Some of these insights are analyzed in a CIO article.

 This data led to some interesting insights, such as operational efficiency being the biggest motivator for executives to invest in BI technology:

 Additionally, consider these data from The Economists’ study: